Research

 In line with the University of Kentucky’s Mission Statement, the department of internal medicine “facilitates learning, informed by scholarship and research.”
 Click the links below to visit the research pages of our 12 divisions.
 These pages highlight research details and examine the depth and breadth of work of more than 400 faculty members.

-Also visit the pages of our important centers conducting various research.
+Also visit the pages of our centers and institutes conducting various research.